globus/globus-compute/docs/sdk.rst

 Using a Custom LoginManager
 ---------------------------

-To programmatically create a GlobusComputeClient from tokens and remove the need to perform a Native App login flow you can use a custom *LoginManager*.
+To programmatically create a Client from tokens and remove the need to perform a Native App login flow you can use a custom *LoginManager*.
-The LoginManager is responsible for serving tokens to the GlobusComputeClient as needed.
+The LoginManager is responsible for serving tokens to the Client as needed.
 Typically, this would perform a Native App login flow, store tokens, and return them as needed.

-A custom LoginManager can be used to simply return static tokens and enable programmatic use of the GlobusComputeClient.
+A custom LoginManager can be used to simply return static tokens and enable programmatic use of the Client.

-More details on the Globus Compute login manager prototcol are available `here. <https://github.com/funcx-faas/funcX/blob/main/funcx_sdk/funcx/sdk/login_manager/protocol.py>`_
+More details on the Globus Compute login manager prototcol are available `here. <https://github.com/funcx-faas/funcX/blob/main/sdk/globus_compute_sdk/sdk/login_manager/protocol.py>`_

 .. code:: python

   import globus_sdk
-  from globus_sdk.scopes import AuthScopes, SearchScopes from globus_compute.sdk.login_manager import LoginManager from globus_compute.sdk.web_client import FuncxWebClient from globus_compute import GlobusComputeClient
+  from globus_sdk.scopes import AuthScopes, SearchScopes from globus_compute_sdk.sdk.login_manager import LoginManager from globus_compute_sdk.sdk.web_client import WebClient from globus_compute_sdk import Client

   class GlobusComputeLoginManager:
     """